boxwise/dropapp/README.md

 You just found the Drop App (first version of [Boxwise](https://www.boxwise.co) - an web-app, which makes it easy for organisations to source, store and distribute donated goods to people in need in a fair and dignified way.

 We initially developed it for [Drop In The Ocean](http://www.drapenihavet.no/en/) - a Norwegian NGO who is working in three refugee camps throughout Greece.
-Our second user is [Intervolve](https://intervolvegr.com/) who is using Drop App in the Koutsochero camp in Larissa, Greece.
+Other users are [Intervolve](https://intervolvegr.com/), [R4R](https://www.refugees4refugees.gr) and [IHA](iha.help.

 We have evolved the app to now be centrally hosted to we can offer the product to many more organisations, and are working to improve the quality of the product.